nf-core/eager/docs/usage.md

 ## Read Filtering and Conversion Parameters

 Users can configure to keep/discard/extract certain groups of reads efficiently in the nf-core/eager pipeline.

+### `--run_bam_filtering`

+Turns on the bam filtering module for either mapping quality filtering or unmapped read treatment.

 ### `--bam_discard_unmapped`